 If you sustain a facial injury or chew something hard, your teeth might become cracked.
 Although teeth might look completely normal to the naked eye, cracks can leave you with illusive pain that comes and goes, or extreme sensitivity.
 Cracks can also pose additional risks for your tooth, introducing food particles and bacteria to the interior of your tooth, which can be extremely painful and lead to serious infections.
 To remedy cracked teeth, our dentists can use dental bonding to seal the exterior, crowns to strengthen the entire structure, or veneers to cover up the damaged area.
 If you have an infection inside of your tooth, our dentists might also choose to do a root canal to eliminate the pain and preserve the tooth.

 Unlike other dental practices, which might only offer the basics when it comes to dentistry, Dental Excellence offers advanced oral and maxillofacial surgical procedures, including dental implants, bone grafting, impacted teeth extractions, and aesthetic restorations.
 Our office also offers in-office sedation, so that you don’t have to worry about being alert during your procedure.

 Dental Excellence is currently accepting new patients.
-For more information about restorative dentistry, make an appointment today.
+For more information about restorative dentistry, schedule an appointment today!